Learn about the new cryptocurrency Litecoin Cash (LCC), and how you can buy LCC in the Philippines.

 Step 1.
 Create an account with a cryptocurrency exchange that allows you to trade LCC.

-Since Litecoin Cash is currently only listed on the YoBit crypto exchange, you’ll need to sign up for an account by providing your email address and setting up a password.
+As Litecoin Cash isn’t listed on every crypto exchange, you’ll first need to search for an exchange that lists this coin in one or more currency pairings.
+Once you’ve found a suitable exchange, you can sign up for an account by providing your email address and setting up a password.

 To satisfy Know Your Customer (KYC) laws, some exchanges will also request your full name, contact details and proof of ID before allowing you to start trading.
 Don’t forget to also enable two-factor authentication to provide an extra layer of security for your holdings.